 How to Play Chords on Piano

 Let’s recall the C Major chord that was described earlier and take a deeper look at the C Major scale to understand the relationship between the scale and chords.
+A scale is any set of musical notes ordered by fundamental frequency or pitch.

 I’m Yours by Jason Mraz (in C), is made up of C major – G major – A minor – F major chords in a repeating pattern.
-While this chord progression is true for this particular song, there are thousands of other popular songs that are made up of this identical chord progression pattern.
+While this chord progression is true for this particular song, there are thousands of other popular songs that are made up of this identical chord progression.

 Inversions: Chords beyond the Root Position